iecheta/LatticeLib/README.md

 |plots_xct.m|Example plots of all the above scripts in this table|

 ### \functions
-* Most of the functions have explanations about their inputs and outputs, if you wish to use them externally.
-* The additional folder \extra contains functions (and any dependencies) that I wrote for other things not used by LatticeLib but that I felt might be useful.
+This folder contains all of the functions used by LatticeLib.
+Most of the functions have explanations about their inputs and outputs, if you wish to use them externally.
+Additionally, the scripts (in the folder \scripts) hopefully demonstrate how the functions are used.
+The additional folder \extra contains functions (and any dependencies) that I wrote for other things not used by LatticeLib but that I felt might be useful.

 ### \exampledata